lpdevs/simple-google-analytics-plugin-wordpress/README.md

   * Google Analytics Solutions offer free and enterprise analytics tools to measure website, app, digital and offline data to gain customer insights.
-  * To use Google Analytics, you have to sign in for Google Account, then using it to sign in Google Analytics.
+  * To use Google Analytics, you have to sign up for Google Account, then using it to sign in Google Analytics.
   * Create an account, then make a property as a web application.
 You will have a ID for each application, just use it below.

-### Explanation code
+### Code

   * Code:
     ```php